GLOBAL MARKETS-Stocks fall, ruble dives as Russia sanctions hit world markets | Business

 The Russian ruble hit record lows on Monday while world stocks slid and oil prices jumped after the West ramped up sanctions against Moscow over its invasion of Ukraine, including blocking Russian banks from the SWIFT global payments system.

-Russia's central bank hiked its key interest rate to 20% from 9.5% to bolster the ruble and fight inflation.
-Authorities told export-focused companies to prepare to sell foreign currency as the ruble slid as much as 32% before recouping some losses.
-As an economic crisis loomed in Russia, the fallout of tougher sanctions from the West imposed over the weekend rippled across financial markets, especially in Europe where the main German and French bourses fell more than 3% in early trade.
+Russia's central bank hiked its key interest rate to 20% from 9.5% and introduced some capital controls to bolster the ruble and fight inflation.
+Authorities ordered exporting companies to sell 80% of their foreign revenues as the ruble slid as much as 32% before recouping some losses.
+The European arm of Sberbank, Russia's biggest lender, faces failure, the European Central Bank (ECB) said, an early sign of a looming economic crisis in Russia.

-SAFE-HAVENS SHINE As uncertainty continued to grip markets, investors sought the safety of the dollar, Swiss franc and Japanese yen.
+As uncertainty continued to grip markets, investors sought the safety of the dollar, Swiss franc and Japanese yen.
+The euro fell 0.52% to $1.1208, while the yen strengthened 0.51% to 115.00 per dollar.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)